weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-jinaai.md

 Key notes:

 - JinaAI requires a third-party API key.
-- To use the [nearText search operator](/developers/weaviate/api/graphql/search-operators.md#neartext), enable the text2vec-jinaai model.
+- When you enable the text2vec-jinaai model, you can use the [nearText search operator](/developers/weaviate/api/graphql/search-operators.md#neartext).
 - The default model is `jina-embeddings-v2-base-en`.

 ### Docker Compose file